santimatiz/microserver/README.md

 https://www.intelyclick.com/microserver/

-I'ts a small server REST-API made in JAVA than call query or function in POSTGRESQL and show the JSON.
+I'ts a small server REST-API made in JAVA that call a query or function in POSTGRESQL or MYSQL and show the JSON.

 HOW INSTALL